-Primary Outcome(s) Difference in sensitivity between stable or improved MRI- measured segmental small bowel motility versus normalisation of CRP at 20-28 weeks to predict response or remission (RoR) to anti-TNFα or anti-interleukin therapy at 1 year.
-Key Secondary Outcomes Difference in specificity between stable or improved MRI- Rey Secondary Saccomes measured small bowel motility versus normalisation of C- reactive protein at week 20-28 to predict RoR.
+Primary Outcome(s) Difference in sensitivity between stable or improved MRI- measured segmental small howel motility versus normalisation of CRP at 20-28 weeks to predict response or remission (RoR) to anti-TNEq or anti-interleukin therapy at 1 year Key Secondary Outcomes 1 Difference in specificity between stable or improved MRI- Key secondary outcomes measured small bowel motility versus normalisation of C- reactive protein at week 20-28 to predict RoR.
 2. Difference in area under the receiver operating characteristic curve (ROC AUC) between changes from baseline to the week 20-28 in continuous small bowel motility MR score and in C-reactive protein levels to predict RoR.
 3. Difference in prognostic accuracy between changes in the continuous small bowel motility MR score versus changes in C-reactive protein levels at week 20-28 to predict clinically significant improvements from baseline to one year in each quality of life measure (EQ-5D-5L, CUCQ-8 and IBD-Control 8).
-4. Difference in (i) sensitivity and (ii) specificity between stable or improved MRI-measured small bowel motility and normalisation of faecal calprotectin at week 20-28 for predicting RoR.
+A Difference in (i) consitivity and (ii) specificity between 4.
+Difference in (i) sensitivity and (ii) specificity between stable or improved MPI-measured small bowel motility and normalisation of faecal calprotectin at week 20-28 for predicting RoR.
 Difference in (iii) ROC AUC between changes from baseline to week 20-28 in small bowel motility and in faecal calprotectin for predicting RoR.
-5. Difference in prognostic accuracy between changes in the Difference in prognostic accuracy between changes in the continuous MRI-measured small bowel motility score versus changes in faecal calprotectin levels at week 20-28 to predict clinically significant improvements from baseline to one year in each quality of life measure.
-Difference in prognostic accuracy and incremental prognostic value of multivariate prognostic models including MRI-measured small bowel motility versus those including (i) C-reactive protein and (ii) faecal calprotectin for response to anti-TNF $\alpha$ or anti-interleukin therapy at one year.
-7. Interobserver variability of MRI-measured small bowel motility for (a) experts in mMRI and (b) experienced radiologists without prior mMRI experience.
+5. Difference in prognostic accuracy between changes in the continuous MRI-measured small bowel motility score versus changes in faecal calprotectin levels at week 20-28 to predict clinically significant improvements from baseline to one year in each quality of life measure.
+6. Difference in prognostic accuracy and incremental prognostic value of multivariate prognostic models including (i) C reactive protein and (ii) fascal calprotection for response to anti TNEg or anti interleukin therapy at one vear 7.
+Interobserver variability of MRI-measured small bowel motility for (a) experts in mMRI and (b) experienced radiologists without prior mMRI experience.
 Intraobserver variability of MRI-measured small bowel motility for experts in mMRI.
 8. Difference in (a) plasma levels of (i) gut peptides and (ii) inflammatory cytokines and (b) small bowel motility variance between patients with and without RoR.
-9. Difference in small bowel motility variance between patients with normal and elevated levels of (a) gut peptides (b) inflammatory cytokines and (c) between patients with and without abdominal symptoms at each time point.
-10. Difference in response rates to anti-TNFα or anti- interleukin therapy at one year for (a) patients with and without skeletal muscle myopenia and (b) patients with and without low skeletal muscle:fat ratios.
-11. Sensitivity and specificity of (a) >10% increase in ADC and (b) >25% reduction in Clermont score between weeks 0 and 20-28 for RoR to biologic therapy at one year.
-20 20 for Nort to biologic therapy at one year.
+9. Difference in small bowel motility variance between patients with normal and elevated levels of (a) gut peptides (b) Innammatory cytokines and (c) between patients with 10 Difference in response rates to anti TNEs er anti interleukin therapy at one year for (a) patients with and without skeletal muscle myonenia and (b) natients with and without low skeletal muscle fat ratios 11.
+Sensitivity and specificity of (a) >10% increase in ADC and (b) >25% reduction in Clermont score between weeks 0 and 20-28 for RoR to biologic therapy at one year.